NATURA Early-Career Fellowship

 2025 NATURA Fellowship timeline:

-Monday, April 15, 2024 ➔ deadline for new networks/projects to become Fellowship Hosts
+Monday, October 8, 2024 ➔ deadline for new networks/projects to become Fellowship Hosts

-Monday, April 29, 2024 ➔ deadline for Fellow to make contact with desired Host
+Friday, October 11, 2024 ➔ deadline for Fellow to make contact with desired Host

-Monday, June 10, 2024 ➔ deadline to submit NATURA Fellowship applications/proposals
+Monday, November 11, 2024 ➔ deadline to submit NATURA Fellowship applications/proposals

-Host a Early-Career Fellowship
+Host an Early-Career Fellowship

 Host and support a student, early-career academic, or practitioner at your Institution or site (virtually) who is interested in nature-based solutions for urban resilience.
 If interested, please fill out the quick survey by clicking the button below, and help us identify potential funding to support non-US early-career researchers or practitioners to participate in exchanges.